waynepallen/core/doc/development-guides/api/attrib.md

 Attribute APIs are used to manage attributes tracked by the CMDB system

-> To prevent Rails name collisions, Crowbar uses 'Attrib' instead of Attribute.
+> To prevent Rails name collisions, OpenCrowbar uses 'Attrib' instead of Attribute.

 #### Attrib CRUD